Arco Valley Pearl

 The Arco Valley Pearl is a white 575 carat natural blister baroque pearl with pink and yellow overtones.
 It measures 79 x 41 x 34 mm.
 It is the largest natural pearl outside a museum and the second biggest ever.
-Mongolian emperor Khubilai Khan reportedly gave it to Marco Polo.
+Mongol emperor Kublai Khan reportedly gave it to Marco Polo.

-During 2007, an UAE collectionner said he bought the pearl from a French owner for 8M US$ but it is still owned by a European company (August 2008).
+During 2007, a UAE collector said he had bought the pearl from a French owner for US$8 million but it is still owned by a European company (August 2008).